Musubi-ai/Musubi/README.md

 prompt = "Check how many websites I have scraped already." main_agent.execute(prompt)
 ```

+#### Demo
+Task: Crawl 5 pages of articles from the 'Fiction and Poetry' category on Literary Hub.

 Check [agent examples](examples/agents) to further view the details about how to use agents in Musubi.

 ## CLI Tools